EMDR – Eye Movement Desensitization Reprocessing

 WHAT IS EMDR USED FOR?

-First used with victims of PTSD (post-traumatic stress disorder) with symptoms like flashbacks, phobias and panic attacks, EMDR is effective with all of these, as well as with anxiety, depression, over-reactive anger, intrusive thoughts, irritability, worrying, disturbed sleep, and so on.
+First being used with victims of PTSD (post-traumatic stress disorder) who had symptoms like flashbacks, phobias and panic attacks, EMDR proved to be an effective therapy tool; it works well with anxiety, depression, over-reactive anger, intrusive thoughts, irritability, worrying, disturbed sleep, and more.
 In fact, EMDR is effective with anything that causes us to say we are "stressed out".

 HOW DOES EMDR WORK?